AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/variableAttributes.rst

 Label
 -----

 This is the name of the variable as **displayed to the user**.
 Make sure it will be easily understood by the user and starts with a capital letter (but no more).
 If the variable is associated with an equation in the calculator text, it's a good idea to put the algebraic reference in brackets after the name.
+Read more about styling variables labels :ref:`here<variableLabel>`.

 Alterative label
 ^^^^^^^^^^^^^^^^